 Prior to that, David worked at GKS, a software startup which delivered yield enhancement software to the semiconductor industry and was purchased by Applied Materials.
 David holds a BS in Computer Science from the University of Texas and an MBA from St. Edward’s University.

-Rebecca Busterud is the Director of Client Services at Banyan Water.
+Rebecca Busterud is the VP of Water Innovation Strategy at Banyan Water.
 She brings experience in Sales Operations and Utility Data Analytics from her work in the energy industry.

 Prior to joining Banyan in 2012, Rebecca worked at EnerNOC, where she was a Business Development Team Lead and was the first member of the Sales Operations Team.
 Prior to EnerNOC, Rebecca held business development and policy roles at Clean Power Finance and Pacific Gas and Electric Company.
 Rebecca holds a B.S. from Cornell University.